Giribhushan/okta.github.io/_source/_use_cases/api_access_management/choosing-a-flow.md

 * Service App: Common for IoT applications or whenever one service needs to talk to another without a user context.

 When you create an app in Okta, you'll choose one of these types, represented by [the `application_type` property](/docs/api/resources/oauth-clients.html#client-application-properties).
+Some apps, like a service app, require specific flows, while other app types may use a range of flows.

 #### Grant Types and Flows